kartik-venugopal/aural-player/README.md

 ### Recent updates

+- **9/25/2018: New release:**
+  * New features:
+    * **Configurable window spacing**: The user can now configure the spacing between windows when windows are snapped together.
+The user can specify a value between 0 and 25 pixels, as per his visual preference.
+    * **Layouts editor**: The user can now manage user-defined window layouts (preview, rename, and/or delete them) within a new editor window.

 - **9/24/2018: New release:**
   * New features:
     * **Bookmarks editor and Favorites editor**: The user can now manage bookmarks (rename and/or delete them) and favorites (delete unwanted ones) with a new editor window.